-9 3000 Wascana Drive
+3000 Wascana Drive

-Bar Willow, located on the shore of Wascana Lake, boasts the best view in outdoor patio, enjoy the sunset over the sample the extensive wine menu and snack on elevated casual fare.
-Warming
+Bar Willow, located on the shore of Wascana Lake, boasts the best view in the city.
+From the restaurant's expansive outdoor patio, enjoy the sunset over the Saskatchewan Legislative Building as you sample the extensive wine menu and snack on elevated casual fare.
+Warming pits and lamps make for a wonderful patio dining experience, even in the cooler months.